On the transcendence of special values of Goss $L$-functions attached to Drinfeld modules: Introduction

-In \cite{And86}, Anderson introduced a function field analogue of motives in the classical setting whose set forms a category closed under taking tensor products and direct sums (see \cite[Sec.
+In \cite{And86}, Anderson introduced a function field analogue of motives in the classical setting which form a category closed under taking tensor products and direct sums (see \cite[Sec.
 7.1]{Thakur}).
-We emphasize that he called such objects ``$t$-motives'' but we will instead follow Goss's terminology \cite[Def.
+We emphasize that Anderson called such objects ``$t$-motives'' but we will instead follow Goss's terminology \cite[Def.
 5.4.12]{Goss} and call them ``abelian $t$-motives'' in the rest of the paper.
 For any given abelian $t$-motive, Anderson further showed that one can associate, unique up to isomorphism, an abelian $t$-module which can be seen as a higher dimensional generalization of Drinfeld $\bA$-modules.
-In particular, to make the reader more familiar with the objects in use, we emphasize that any Drinfeld $\bA$-module is a one dimensional abelian $t$-module (see \S2.2 for more details).
+In particular, to make the reader more familiar with the objects in use, we emphasize that any Drinfeld $\bA$-module is a one dimensional abelian $t$-module (see \S2.1 for more details).